datacarpentry/python-ecology-lesson/episodes/03-data-types-and-format.md

 teaching: 20
 exercises: 25
 questions:
-  - " What types of data can be contained in a DataFrame?
+  - "What types of data can be contained in a DataFrame?"
-  "
-  - " Why is the data type important? "
+  - "Why is the data type important?"
 objectives:
-    - Describe how information is stored in a Python DataFrame.
+    - "Describe how information is stored in a Python DataFrame."
     - "Define the two main types of data in Python: text and numerics."
-    - Examine the structure of a DataFrame.
+    - "Examine the structure of a DataFrame."
-    - Modify the format of values in a DataFrame.
+    - "Modify the format of values in a DataFrame."
-    - Describe how data types impact operations.
+    - "Describe how data types impact operations."
-    - Define, manipulate, and interconvert integers and floats in Python.
+    - "Define, manipulate, and interconvert integers and floats in Python."
-    - Analyze datasets having missing/null values (NaN values).
+    - "Analyze datasets having missing/null values (NaN values)."
-    - Write manipulated data to a file.
+    - "Write manipulated data to a file."
+keypoints:
+    - "FIXME"
 ---

 The format of individual columns and rows will impact analysis performed on a